 5. Isolate your desired customer base.

 It may be that you want to craft high-end jewelry meant for engagements or other major life events.
 Or, you may hope to appeal to a trendier, younger crowd that prefers less fussy pieces.
-No matter what angle you wish to pursue with your jewelry business, make sure to identify the customers most likely to buy your products.
-That way, your marketing approach can be tailored to address just those people.
-If you are not yet certain which demographic groups are inclined to gravitate toward your style, establish some social media accounts as a way to start your research.
+Identify your target customers for your jewelry business, regardless of your chosen approach.
+By doing so, you can tailor your marketing approach to target those individuals specifically.
+Start researching which demographic groups are attracted to your style by setting up social media accounts.

 6. Diversity in your marketing.